PelionIoT/meta-mbl/docs/pr-guidelines.md

 # Pull Request Guidelines

-Copyright © 2018 Arm Limited.
+Copyright © 2018-2019 Arm Limited.

-Before you create a pull request from a branch, each commit on the branch should be a logically self contained change and each commit message should
+Before you create a pull request from a branch, each commit on the branch should be a logically self-contained change and must not break a build or any functionality.
+You must not add unrelated changes in the same commit.

-have:
+Each commit message should have:
 * A subject and body conforming to [these guidelines][commit-message-guidelines].
-* References for any relevant bugs, issues or tickets.
+* The subject **must not** contain any references to Arm internal IDs like: issue tracking, requirement, documentation, continuous integration and automated test job(s).
+* The commit message body should contain the following references to Arm internal IDs when applicable: issue tracking, requirement and documentation.

 When you create a pull request, please provide the following additional information in the PR description or in a comment:
-* A description of any testing that you have done.
+* The subject **must not** contain any references to Arm internal IDs like: issue tracking, requirement, documentation, continuous integration and automated test job(s).
+* The description should contain a summary about the changes/commits that are included and any testing that you have done to validate the changes.
+If the PR has a dependency on another open PR, it should be mentioned.
+And if it needs to be synced with another PR from another repository, add the relevant PR link and the "SYNCHRONIZE MERGES" label.
+* The description should contain the following information when applicable: issue tracking, requirement, documentation, continuous integration and automated test job(s) results.

 Once a pull request has been made, it must be reviewed before being accepted.
 If a reviewer requests changes to a pull request, they will probably do so